 We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the financial statements of the Fund as a whole, taking into account the structure of the Fund, the Fund's investments and the accounting and registry processes and controls.

 The Manager is responsible for the governance and control activities of the Fund.
-The Fund's investments are held by the Custodian.
 The Manager has outsourced investment accounting (Administrator) and registry services (Registrar) to a third party service provider.

 Other information